camba1/nodenuxtjspostgresvaultdocker/README.md

 # NodeNuxtjsPostgresVaultDocker

-Sample application that uses Server side rendering on the front end and Vault to secure credentials among other things
+Sample application that uses Server side rendering on the front end Using `Nuxtjs` and `Nodejs` with `Express` for the backend. `Traefik` is used for for service discovery and load balancing.
+Finally, `Vault` to secure credentials among other things.

+All pieces of the application will be setup to run in `Docker` containers for easy deployment and will eventually be deployed to run on `Kubernetes` which will be running in `Minikube`

 ## Nuxtjs application

 ### Using the Dockerfile

-To bring the application up ,use the following command to build the image and run the container in the ./nuxtFrontEnd directory:
+To bring the application up ,use the following command to build the image and run the container in the `./nuxtFrontEnd `directory:

 ``` bash